RhynoVDS/ObjectTransport/README.md

 <a href="https://www.nuget.org/packages/ObjectTransport">Download From Nuget</a>

 # ObjectTransport
-A lightweight library that allows you to send and receive objects over TCP.
-UDP support coming soon.
+A lightweight library that allows you to send and receive objects over TCP or UDP.
+It is possible to send objects over UDP reliably if needed.

 Can serialize any field type as long as they are primitives inlcuding arrays.
 Also, if a field type is of a class type which also contains primitives, the object assigned to the field will also be serialized.